The 'best places to live' ranking that lists all 1,447 towns, cities and large villages in England and Wales — who is this year's winner?

 Britain's largest property buying agent has launched an exhaustive list ranking every large village, town and city in England and Wales.
-But who comes out on top?
+Is your town on top?

-- Natural environment: proportion of open green space, distance to a natural beauty area (ie AONB, Heritage Coast), Flood risk
+- Natural beauty: proportion of open green space, distance to a natural beauty area (ie AONB, Heritage Coast), Flood risk

 - Wellbeing: air quality, % homes with a 1ha of accessible open space within 300m, crime ranking